AU Links

 The Right to an Abortion is a Religious Freedom Issue

-Some Christians seem to have fixated on the passage in the bible that says "God knows you in the womb" and have been trying to push their belief on others through state and federal courts such as the Ala.
+Some Christians seem to have fixated on the passage in the Bible that says "God knows you in the womb" and have been trying to push their belief on others through state and federal courts such as the Ala.
 Supreme Court decision on IVF and the US Supreme Court dismanteling of Roe vs Wade.
 This violates First Amendment religious freedom since there are Christians and other religions that believe the soul does not enter the body until later, or even not until the first breath is taken (see HERE & HERE).
 HERE

 Americans United lawsuit in 2018 to stop the town of Acton, Mass. from spending taxpayer funds to support two local churches was decided by the Supreme Judicial Court